 The radiant cut, also known by the terms a cut-cornered and also by GIA as a square modified brilliant, typically has 70 facets.
-The radiant cut of diamond is a square shaped cut however as sharp edges are a point of weakness in the gem, cutters have truncated the edges.
+The radiant cut diamond is a square-shaped cut however as sharp edges are a point of weakness in the gem, cutters have truncated the edges.

-Since the popularisation of the princess the radiant cut has seen its own popularity fall somewhat.
+Since the popularisation of the princess, the radiant cut has seen its own popularity fall somewhat.
 This is down to the princess cuts higher fire and brilliance than that of the radiant cut.
-They are both mixed cuts and both also are referred to as the square modified brilliant, however the princess has fewer facets and is without truncated edges.
+They are both mixed cuts and both also are referred to as the square modified brilliant, however, the princess has fewer facets and is without truncated edges.

 The main use of the radiant diamond is as the centre of a ring typically with round brilliants or baguettes flanking.
 The strong appearance of the diamond makes it more versatile than either the emerald or princess cut its main rivals.

 In 1977, Henry Grossbard designed the Radiant cut by blending the best features of Emerald cut with the Round Brilliant cut.
 At first glance, you may think that the Radiant cut is a square but with close inspection, you can notice a definite rectangular outline with trimmed corners.
 Grossbard’s original Radiant cut is considered the only authentic cut.

 - The perfect Ratio for a radiant diamond is between 1.10 and 1.50.